lsst/LDM-230/index.rst

-A significant use case for Level 3 compute capacity is expected to be processing of Data Release Production intermediate data products in a way different than the DRP itself.
+A significant use case for Level 3 compute capacity is expected to be processing of Data Release Production intermediate data products in a way different than the :term:`DRP` itself.
 This could involve producing different coadds or different measurements, for example.
-This use case will be enabled by copying the DRP intermediates to Level 3 file storage as they are generated.
-Users may submit tasks and task graphs to the DAC Orchestration Manager that have data dependencies on these intermediates.
+This use case will be enabled by copying the :term:`DRP` intermediates to Level 3 file storage as they are generated.
+Users may submit tasks and task graphs to the :term:`DAC` Orchestration Manager that have data dependencies on these intermediates.
 The same facility that allows the Archive :term:`DMCS` to sequence through the set of available visits or coadd patches can be used to generate these task submissions.
-Note that the one-way nature of the copy from DRP to Level 3 storage and the isolation of the Level 3 processes and compute hardware from the DRP hardware ensures that there is no possibility for problems with user code in Level 3 to impact the DRP.
+Note that the one-way nature of the copy from :term:`DRP` to Level 3 storage and the isolation of the Level 3 processes and compute hardware from the :term:`DRP` hardware ensures that there is no possibility for problems with user code in Level 3 to impact the :term:`DRP`.
 Also note that the Level 3 compute tasks are subject to the usual resource management, and, in addition, the compute time available to these tasks will be dependent on the amount of available Level 3 file storage, since new intermediate data products will overwrite old ones when the available space has filled up.

 .. _dac-failure-modes: